-Why you'll love this themed charcuterie board
+Why you'll love this halloween charcuterie board

-What you need
+What you'll need

-- Nuts - Pecans, cashews, almonds, pistachios, etc. will all work for this halloween snack board.
+- Nuts: Pecans, cashews, almonds, pistachios, etc.

 How to make a halloween charcuterie board

+The hair: For Winifred's hair, roll pepperoni slices and place them into the right and left sides of the brie wheel.
 Using blackberries and the white cheese cubes, arrange Mary's "hair" on top of one of the small Boursin wheels and Sarah's "hair" on the other small Boursin cheese wheel.

-Use the black icing to draw eyes on the cheese wheels and cut a red pepper for the lips.
+Details: Use the black icing to draw eyes on the cheese wheels and cut a red pepper for the lips.
 The witch sisters will be the focal point of the entire board.

-Place the rest of the food items around the board however you'd like.
+Personalize and arrange: Place the rest of the food items around the board however you'd like.
 Start with the bigger items then fill in the empty spaces.
 Feel free to add more festive treats that aren't mentioned in the recipe card.

 Can I prepare this board in advance?